 BNL has four boilers (Nos.
 1A, 5, 6, and 7) at the Central Steam Facility (CSF) that are subject to NYSDEC "Reasonably Available Control Technology" (RACT) requirements.
 Three of the boilers can burn either residual fuel oil or natural gas; Boiler 1A burns fuel oil only.
-In 2015, natural gas was the predominant fuel burned at the CSF.
+In 2016, natural gas was the predominant fuel burned at the CSF.
 For boilers with maximum operating heat inputs greater than or equal to 25 MMBtu/hr (7.3 MW), the RACT requirements establish emission standards for oxides of nitrogen (NOx).
-On July 1, 2014, new lower NOx RACT standards went into effect.
-The respective NOx RACT emission limits of 0.20 lbs/MMBtu for the combustion of natural gas and 0.30 lbs/MMBtu for the combustion of No. 6 oil burned in BNL's three large boilers (Nos.
-5, 6, and 7) dropped to 0.15 lbs/MMBtu for both fuels.
-The NOx RACT emission limit for the CSF's one mid-size boiler (No. 1A) dropped from 0.30 lbs/MMBtu to 0.20 lbs/MMBtu.
+The NOx RACT standard for the combustion of natural gas and No. 6 oil burned in the Laboratory's three large boilers (Nos.
+5, 6, and 7) is 0.15 lbs/MMBtu for both fuels.
+The NOx RACT emission limit for the CSF's one mid-size boiler (No. 1A) dropped from 0.30 lbs/ MMBtu to 0.20 lbs/MMBtu.

-Boilers with a maximum operating heat input between 25 and 250 MMBtu/hr (7.3 and 73.2 MW) can demonstrate compliance with the NOx standard using periodic emission tests or by using continuous emission monitoring equipment.
-All four CSF boilers operate in this range.
+Boilers with a maximum operating heat input between 25 and 250 MMBtu/hr (7.3 and 73.2 MW) can demonstrate compliance with the NOx standard using periodic emission tests or by using continuous emission monitoring equipment; all four CSF boilers fall in this operating range.
 Boilers 6 and 7 use continuous emission monitoring systems (CEMS) to demonstrate compliance with NOx standards.
-Because past emissions testing and CEMS results when No. 6 oil was burned have shown that all four CSF boilers cannot meet the new lower NOx RACT standards, BNL is using an approved system averaging plan to demonstrate compliance in quarterly reports submitted to NYSDEC.
+Because past emissions testing and CEMS results when No. 6 oil was burned have shown that all four CSF boilers cannot meet the new lower NOx RACT standards, BNL is using an approved system averaging plan to demonstrate compliance in quarterly reports submitted to NYS-DEC.
 The Laboratory also maintains continuous opacity monitors for Boilers 6 and 7.
 These monitors measure the transmittance of light through the exhaust gas and report the measurement in percent attenuated.
 Opacity limitations state that no facility may emit particulates such that the opacity exceeds 20 percent, calculated in 6-minute averages, except for one period not to exceed 27 percent in any one hour.

-During 2015, there were no recorded exceedances of the NOx RACT limit by the Boiler 6 and 7 CEMS.
-Using the system averaging approach, actual weighted average NOx emission rates for operating boilers for the first through fourth quarters were 0.090, 0.088, 0.087, and 0.086 lbs/MMBtu, respectively, which was well below the permissible weighted average emissions rate of 0.150 lbs/MMBtu.
+During 2016, there were no recorded exceedances of the NOx RACT limit by the Boiler 6 and 7 CEMS.
+Using the system averaging approach, actual weighted average NOx emission rates for operating boilers for the first through fourth quarters were 0.121, 0.120, 0.103, and 0.101 lbs/MMBtu, respectively, which were below the corresponding quarterly permissible weighted average emissions rates of 0.158, 0.165, 0.160, and 0.152 lbs/MMBtu.

-In 2015, the only recorded excess opacity measurements occurred during quarterly quality assurance tests of the opacity monitors for Boilers 6 and 7.
+In 2016, the only recorded excess opacity measurements occurred during quarterly quality assurance tests of the Boiler 6 and 7 opacity monitors 7.
 All of the excursions were documented in quarterly Site-Wide Air Emissions and Monitoring Systems Performance Reports submitted to NYSDEC.
 Chapter 4 discusses CSF compliance with NOx RACT standards and opacity limits in greater detail.